juftin/camply/docs/command_line_usage.md

         area has equipment categories unique to it.
         [\*\*_example_](#searching-goingtocamp-using-equipment)
 -   `--notify-first-try`
-    -   If `--continuous` is activated, whether to send all non-silent notifications if more than 5 matching campsites are found on the first try.
+    -   Enables continuous searching.
+Whether to send all non-silent notifications if more than 5 matching campsites are found on the first try.
 Defaults to false which only sends the first5.
         [\*\*_example_](#continuously-searching-for-a-campsite)
 -   `--polling-interval`: `POLLING_INTERVAL`
-    -   If `--continuous` is activated, how often to wait in between checks (in minutes).
+    -   Enables continuous searching.
+How often to wait in between checks (in minutes).
 Defaults to 10, cannot be less than 5.
         [\*\*_example_](#look-for-weekend-campsite-availabilities)
 -   `--yaml-config`